Mount Vernon, Alabama

 Mount Vernon is a town in Mobile County, Alabama, United States.
 It is part of the Mobile metropolitan area.
 It incorporated in 1959.
 At the 2020 census the population was 1,354.

 Geography

-Mount Vernon is located in the northeast corner of Mobile County at (31.093170, -88.011209).
-U.S. Route 43 passes through the town to the west of its center.
+Mount Vernon is located in the northeast corner of Mobile County and U.S. Route 43 passes through the town to the west of its center.
 US 43 leads south 30 mi to Mobile and north 36 mi to Jackson.

 According to the U.S. Census Bureau, the town has a total area of 5.6 sqmi, of which 0.1 sqmi, or 2.02%, are water.
 Cedar Creek, an east-flowing tributary of the Mobile River, passes through the southernmost part of the town.
 The Mobile River itself is 2 mi to the east, with access from State Landing Road off Old Military Road.